AlecMcG99/MCServer/README.md

 # MCServer

-The goal of this project is to create a minecraft and a hexxit 2 server using an ec2 instance in aws that I can start and stop using a discord bot
+The goal of this project is to create a minecraft and a hexxit 2 server using an ec2 instance in aws that I can start and stop using a discord bot.

+I built out the infrastructure using the aws console in November but I'm rebuilding using aws-cdk so everything is more organized, I can make improvements easier, and I can show it on my github profile.

 # Project Flow